Codeinwp/feedzy-rss-feeds/readme.txt

 ## 🤔 WHAT YOU CAN DO WITH FEEDZY RSS AGGREGATOR: ##

-* **[Feed to post](https://docs.themeisle.com/article/742-how-to-import-posts-from-feeds-in-feedzy)** (our most loved feature 💕): automatically convert RSS feed items to Wordpress pages, posts, and custom post type.
+* **[Feed to post](https://docs.themeisle.com/article/742-how-to-import-posts-from-feeds-in-feedzy)** (our most loved feature 💕): automatically convert RSS feed items to WordPress pages, posts, and custom post type.
 * **Automatically import** and aggregate RSS feeds from unlimited sources.
 * **Bulk import and organize** multiple feed sources of similar topics into Categories.
 See how our user, **Barry Seward**, loves this feature [here](https://wordpress.org/support/topic/works-great-6051/)
 * **Easily display RSS feeds** using shortcodes, Gutenberg blocks, or widgets in your third-party page builders like Elementor